Honestpuck/xworld2016/xworld2016-bash.md

 of the prompt depending if we are `root` or not.
 Not the `id -u` between the backticks.
 When we place a command between backticks the command is run and the output is used.
 Here we have the `id` shell command print our user ID, which is 0 if we are root.
+In `if.sh`.
 </div>

 ### Colour `ls`